aseemk/aseemk.com/talks/README.md

 	// Enable the slide overview mode
 	overview: true,

+	// Vertical centering of slides
+	center: true,

 	// Loop the presentation
 	loop: false,

+	// Change the presentation direction to be RTL
+	rtl: false,

 	// Number of milliseconds between automatically proceeding to the
 	// next slide, disabled when set to 0, this value can be overwritten